aplteam/Tester2/docs/Tester2-Reference.md

    1. `debugFlag`; 1 means that the test function runs in debug mode.

-      Assuming that all tests use the [flow control functions](#flow-control) provided by `Tester2` the difference is that with `debugFlag` being 0 the test function would finish and return the symbolic name `Failure`, while with `debugFlag` being 1 the test function would crash on the spot when a particular check fails, allowing the user to investigate right away.
+      Assuming that all tests use the [flow control functions](#flow-control) provided by `Tester2`, the difference is that with `debugFlag` being 0 the test function would quit and return the symbolic name `Failure`, while with `debugFlag` being 1 the test function would crash on the spot, allowing the user to investigate.

    1. `batchFlag`: 1 means that there is no user available in front of the monitor.

-      That allows a test function that requires a human for confirmation or some action to _not_ carry out the test but return the symbolic name `_NoBatchTest`.
+      That allows a test function that requires a human for, say, some confirmation or some action to _not_ carry out the test but return the symbolic name `_NoBatchTest`.

 1. Every test function must return a result.
 You are advised to assign one of the symbolic names defined as read-only fields every instance of `Tester2` comes with.
 This is much more readable than a simple integer, and it is easier to find as well.
+Also, you can add custom names.
 See [Symbolic names](#symbolic-names) for details.

 ### Groups

-You will find that test cases need to be kept simple, and should not depend on each other (see [Best Practices](#best-practices)).
+Note that you will find that test cases need to be kept simple, and should not depend on each other (see [Best Practices](#best-practices)).
 That leads easily to a significant number of test cases in case you throw complex scenarios at them, like, say, [MarkAPL](https://github.com/aplteam/MarkAPL).

-It is pretty easy to get lost in a large number of test cases, less so when writing the first ones but more so when later you need to delete obsolete test cases, add new test cases for new features or fixed bugs and make changes to test cases that need, well, changing.
+It is pretty easy to get lost in a large number of test cases, less so when writing the first set but more so when later you need to delete obsolete test cases, add new test cases for new features or fixed bugs, or make changes to test cases that need, well, changing.

 That's why groups are quite important: they allow you to order test cases hierarchically.